Healthcare XR development

 From there we can shape a focused prototype, simulation or product build.
 That usually means deciding the right hardware route, mapping the user journey, defining the interaction model, producing the required 3D or interface assets, building the software and preparing it for stakeholder review or user testing.

-For regulated or evidence-sensitive projects, we keep a clear distinction between a concept demonstrator, a research prototype, a training tool and a product intended for clinical use.
-That distinction affects wording, documentation, test planning and the claims made on the website, in funding material and in stakeholder conversations.
+For regulated or evidence-sensitive projects, we define the product stage early: concept demonstrator, research prototype, training tool or product intended for clinical use.
+That stage affects requirements, documentation, test planning and stakeholder material.

 Relevant healthcare work